HVAC contractors in

 Meet experience requirements

-Take and pass the mechanical contractor examination covering HVAC codes, safety, and trade practices.
+Schedule and pass the mechanical contractor exam covering HVAC codes, safety regulations, and trade knowledge.
+Exam fee is $75 and covers state and local codes.

 About This Market